Master of Public Service & Administration

 To avoid confusion or delay in processing an application, please use the same spelling and name on all correspondence.
 Also, notify the Bush School Admissions Office of any changes to address and/or name.

-Unless an applicant is a continuing Texas A&M graduate student (or TAMU 3+2 applicant), submission of an application and all supporting documents through GradCAS is required.
-Applicants do this by creating an account and selecting the appropriate program:
+Unless an applicant is a continuing Texas A&M graduate student (or TAMU 3+2 applicant), submission of an application and all supporting documents through GradCAS is required as follows.

-- Fall 2022 Master of Public Service & Administration
+- Look or search for the following program: Fall 2023 Master of Public Service & Administration

 Continuing Texas A&M Graduate Students: If an applicant is currently completing a graduate degree at Texas A&M and wishes to pursue another, he/she should email a completed Letter of Intent form (instead of an application in GradCAS), along with all supporting materials, to firstname.lastname@example.org.

-Applicants pay a nonrefundable fee to submit their application in GradCAS.
+Applicants must pay a nonrefundable fee to submit their application in GradCAS.
 Application fee costs:

 - $89 for domestic applicants*